 The global fur trade sources approximately 95%1Fur Free Allinace, https://www.furfreealliance.com/our-issues/ of its fur from animals forced to live in small wire cages on fur farms.
 Animals trapped in these cages are denied any natural environment or the ability to express their instinctive behaviour.

-The behavioral needs of animals kept for fur production can never be met on farms.
+The behavioural needs of animals kept for fur production can never be met on farms.
 Scientific publications2Fur Free Alliance, Animal Welfare Problems on Fur Farms, https://www.furfreealliance.com/wp-content/uploads/2018/08/Animal-Welfare-Problems-on-Fur-Farms.pdf highlight several serious welfare problems on fur farms while field investigations in different countries consistently reveal cruel conditions for all animal species, including:

 - Isolation in restrictive and barren cages that do not allow the animal to live the way they usually would in the wild.